BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Developer/CreatingAFilter.md

 ### Install the DREAM.3D SDK ###
 </a>

-Developers of DREAM.3D have several options to install a DREAM.3D SDK, including:
+Developers of DREAM.3D must use the Superbuild build system to install a DREAM.3D SDK.
-1. Using a script (Mac OS X and Linux only)
-2. Downloading pre-made builds (Windows only)
-3. Using the Superbuild build system.

 For more information, please visit [Installing the DREAM.3D SDK](@ref sdk_install).